curl/curl/docs/ECH.md

 build), it is liable to warn that ``ech`` is an unknown option.
 If that is an issue (e.g. if some script re-directs stdout and stderr somewhere) then adding the ``silent`` line above seems to be a good enough fix.
-(Though of course, yet another script could depend on non-silent behavior, so you will have to figure out what you prefer yourself.)
+(Though of course, yet another script could depend on non-silent behavior, so you may have to figure out what you prefer yourself.)
 That seems to have changed with the latest build, previously ``silent=TRUE`` was what I used in ``~/.curlrc`` but now that seems to cause a problem, so that the following line(s) are ignored.